oal55/advend-of-code-2024/README.md

 ## Add
 - Something that downloads input files if they're not already saved
 - The run function in main should probably be able to consume generic "runnable" functions (as upcoming days' results could have different types).
+- Some sort of testing
+- Ability to consume custom input files (instead of run functions opinionatedly reading dayXX.txt files)